grv231/Grafana-Monitoring/README.md

 This project is aimed at displaying the power of Grafana dashboards which are solwly being adopted into major organizations as monitoring tool for log analytics and data analysis.
 Grafana is a data visalization tool which greatly enhaces the visualization power of legacy Graphite DB and StatsD framework.

+Finally we do a **Slack Integration** of a Cloudwatch Dashboard to alert people on slack channel in case a suitable CPU Utilization goes up for a rule created in Dashboard.

 In this project, dashboards have been created for two different data sources:

 ![alt text](https://github.com/grv231/Grafana-Monitoring/blob/master/Images/DataSources.jpg "Data Sources")